CU-ESIIL/Maka-Sitomniya/datacube/notebooks/README.md

 We discussed adding code to export `xarray`, `geoTIFF` or other formatted objects from one datacube script to be useable in other scripts.
 To be done.

+## Combining scripts to build more complicated datacubes

+The scripts can be combined in a variety of ways:

+- create a notebook that uses objects from these notebooks
+  - will need to `reproject` to align `xarray` objects, for instance
+- extract code segments from notebooks and create functions
+  - put these functions in `myfunc.py` files
+  - organize these `*.py` files into an applied package